 The ecosystem is sustained via two main sources of revenue: ads and subscriptions, with the latter requiring a delicate balance to be effective in Search.
-Typically subscription content is hidden behind paywalls, so that users who don’t have a subscription don’t have access.
-Our evaluations have shown that users who are not familiar with the high quality content behind a paywall often turn to other sites offering free content.
+Typically subscription content is hidden behind paywalls, so that users who don't have a subscription don't have access.
+Our evaluations have shown that users who are not familiar with the high quality content behind a paywall often turn to other sites that are offering content without a subscription or login.
 It is difficult to justify a subscription if one doesn't already know how valuable the content is, and in fact, our experiments have shown that a portion of users shy away from subscription sites.
-Therefore, it is essential that sites provide some amount of free sampling of their content so that users can learn how valuable their content is.
+Therefore, it is essential that sites provide some amount of sampling of their content so that users can learn how valuable their content is.

 One of the original motivations for FCF is to address the issues surrounding cloaking, where the content served to Googlebot is different from the content served to users.
 Spammers often seek to game search engines by showing interesting content to the search engine, say healthy food recipes, but then showing users an offer for diet pills.
 This "bait and switch" scheme creates a bad user experience since users do not get the content they expected.
 Sites with paywalls are strongly encouraged to apply the new structured data to their pages, because without it, the paywall may be interpreted as a form of cloaking, and the pages would then be removed from search results.

 Based on our investigations, we have created detailed best practices for implementing flexible sampling.
-There are two types of sampling we advise: metering , which provides users with a quota of free articles to consume, after which paywalls will start appearing; and lead-in , which offers a portion of an article’s content without it being shown in full.
+There are two types of sampling we advise: metering, which provides users with a quota of articles to consume, after which paywalls will start appearing; and lead-in, which offers a portion of an article's content without it being shown in full.

 Lead-in is generally implemented as truncated content, such as the first few sentences or 50-100 words of the article.
 Lead-in allows users a taste of how valuable the content may be.
 Compared to a page with completely blocked content, lead-in clearly provides more utility and added value to users.